Answers to all your questions.

 How many people are using e-bikes for sporting clays, skeet,and trap around the US?

-It is a little tough to say exactly but just based the ones I know for sure and feedback from tournaments, I would put the number at around 200 – 300.
+Based the ones we know of for sure and feedback from tournaments, I would put the number at around 500-1000.
 And growing rapidly!
 Two years ago it would have been a novelty to see an e-bike at an NSCA tournament.
-Now (2025) it is expected.
+Now (2026) it is expected.

 Do you take it on and off every time you go to the course?